NetFabric/NetFabric.Hyperlinq/README.md

 `NetFabric.Hyperlinq` allocates as much as possible on the stack.
 Enumerables and enumerators are defined as value-types.
 Generics constraints are used for the operation parameters so that the value-types are not boxed.

-When the indexers are used, no allocation is performed.

 It only allocates on the heap for the following cases:

 - Operations that use `ICollection<>.CopyTo()`, `ICollection<>.Contains()`, or `IList<>.IndexOf()` will box enumerables that are value-types.
-- `ToList()`, when applied to collections that implement `IReadOnlyCollection<>` but not `ICollection<>`, allocates an instance of an helper class so that `ICollection<>.CopyTo()` can be used.
 - `ToArray()` and `ToList()` allocate their results on the heap.
 You can use the `ToArray()` overload that take an buffer pool as parameter so that its result is not managed by the garbage collector.

 ## Benchmarks

-The repository contains a [benchmarks project](https://github.com/NetFabric/NetFabric.Hyperlinq/tree/main/NetFabric.Hyperlinq.Benchmarks) based on [BenchmarkDotNet](https://benchmarkdotnet.org) that compares the performance of the operators for diferent libraries and source types.
+The results of the benchmarks comparing multiple LINQ libraries can be found in the [LinqBenchmarks](https://github.com/NetFabric/LinqBenchmarks) repository.

-The results can be found in the [Benchmarks](https://github.com/NetFabric/NetFabric.Hyperlinq/tree/main/Benchmarks) folder.
+The results of the benchmarks included in this repository can be found in the [Benchmarks](https://github.com/NetFabric/NetFabric.Hyperlinq/tree/main/Benchmarks) folder.

 The names of the benchmarks are structured as follow: